lharinarayanan/deta-task-3/README.md

 5) Place the above link in your browser http://localhost/demo/login.php to run this web application.
 ## Features implemented in this Task
-1) Users are provided with a login and signup pages where the user enters his details and creates his account.
+1) Users are provided with a login and signup pages where the user enters his details and creates his account.User is notified as to whether the username entered exists or not during signup .
 2) Subsequently the user is redirected to the login page where he enters his details and goes to his home page.
 A captcha has been included for security purpose and care has been taken to prevent mysql injection.
 3) When the user logs in he is given the option to edit his personal details entered during signup process,allowed to create and schedule appointments with other users and view his calendar with his appointments under the day which he clicks.(by default the appointments for current day is shown).